 Using the precision and creativity of the Iyengar method, keen observation skills, knowledge of the body, and her love of yoga philosophy, Suzie’s teaching is infused with joy and enthusiasm.
 Suzie believes in and has experienced Iyengar yoga as a powerful method of healing, while also valuing the important role community can play in that healing.
 She strives to continue to build and give back to her community with specific community based programs, bringing yoga to as many people as possible.

-In co-operation with the Counseling Center at Smith College, she offers series classes for students of the college who have experienced trauma, and is an adjunct faculty member at Smith College offering accredited courses in Yoga.
+In addition to her work at River Valley Yoga, Suzie is an Instructor at Smith College, where she teaches accredited undergraduate courses.
+In co-operation with the Counseling Center at Smith College, she also offers series classes for students of the college who have experienced trauma.

 Suzie is a member of INYAUS – Iyengar National Yoga Association of the United States and the New England Iyengar Chapter IYANE.
 She travels all over the country to continue her studies and grow her teaching.
-She primarily studies with Senior Teacher Marla Apt in Los Angeles, Advanced Senior Teacher Patricia Walden in Boston, and her mentor Certified Iyengar Yoga Teacher and Teacher Training Peentz Dubble while working toward her Intermediate Junior I certification.
+She primarily studies with her mentor Senior Teacher Marla Apt in Los Angeles, along with Certified Teachers Tori Milner and Jessica Becker in New York.

 Working closely with students, Suzie’s intention is help students move toward greater health and live happier lives by connecting them to their own inner strength and wholeness.